ogratwicklcs/ansible_windows_workshop/6-roles/README.md

 ![Role Structure](images/6-create-role.png)

-Section 2: Breaking Your `site.yml` Playbook into the Newly Created `iis_simple` Role
+Section 2: Breaking your `site.yml` playbook into the newly created `iis_simple` role
 =====================================================================================

 In this section, we will separate out the major parts of your playbook